-The health and clinical sector generates a significant volume of waste and with waste costs rising each year this has meant it is increasingly being looked at more closely.
-In addition to disposal costs there is a great deal of waste legislation that needs to be complied with.
+The health and clinical sector generate a significant volume of waste and with waste costs rising each year this has meant it is increasingly being looked at more closely.
+In addition to disposal costs, there is a great deal of waste legislation that needs to be complied with.

 Clinical waste is more expensive than general waste – around double.
 This is before taking waste transfer note charges into account.
 This is due to a number of factors from specialist vehicles required through to disposal costs and administration.

 Most clinical sites have a wide range of waste in addition to clinical waste: